Help prepare for 2025 → Answer 8 simple questions on our Fall Survey

 How often do migrations need to be run?

 Not very often actually.
-Most plugin workspaces can maintain it's set of dependencies for often 1-2 years or longer but if a migration is available which mentions things you want/need feel free to run the migrations anytime.
+Most plugin workspaces can maintain it's set of dependencies for often 1-2 years or longer but if a migration is available which mentions things you want or need, feel free to run the migrations anytime.

 Migration 5.0.0 (Released Dec 26, 2022)